dbt-athena/dbt-athena.github.io/docs/docs/configuration/materializations/hive-ha.md

 **`table_hive_ha`** leverages the [table versions](https://docs.aws.amazon.com/glue/latest/webapi/API_GetTableVersions.html) feature of Glue catalog: creating a "tmp" table and swapping the target table to the location of the tmp table.

 :::info
-This materialization is only available for `table_type=hive` and requires using unique locations on S3.
+This materialization is only available for `table_type=hive` (default) and requires using unique locations on S3.
 :::

 ```sql